 "They're certainly making a hash of it, though," Adrian said, watching two of the Confed triremes fall afoul of each other, oars clashing.
 Confusion followed, until enough oars could be remanned to push the vessels apart.
 "They'll be late to the party."

-Esmond shook his head, looking right to the Confed squadron that was his prey, and left to the other arrowing in to the rescue.
+arrowing in to the rescue.
 "Or waddling to the rescue," he said.
 "They might as well be barges, but we can't let ourselves get trapped between them."
 He swore again, vicious disappointment in his tone.